Metropolitan Opera Live in HD

 Metropolitan Opera Live in HD (also known as The Met: Live in HD) is a series of live opera performances transmitted in high-definition video via satellite from the Metropolitan Opera in New York City to select venues, primarily movie theaters, in the United States and other parts of the world.
 The first transmission was of a condensed English-language version of Mozart's The Magic Flute on December 30, 2006.
-Many of the video recordings are later rebroadcast via public television as part of the Great Performances at the Met series, and most are made available for streaming at Met Opera on Demand.
+Many of the video recordings are later rebroadcast via public television as part of the Great Performances at the Met series, and most are made available for streaming at Met Opera on Demand, a collection which also includes earlier SD video and analog telecasts and audio recordings from Metropolitan Opera radio broadcasts.

 History

 To transmit the series via satellite simulcast in the US and Canada, the Met has partnered with Fathom Events.
 The series is broadcast to AMC Theatres, Cinemark, Cineplex Entertainment, Regal Entertainment Group (Regal Cinemas, United Artists and Edwards), Goodrich, Kerasotes, Marcus and National Amusements movie theaters as well as a series of independent venues such as arts centers and college campuses.
 Its aims include building a larger audience for the Met and garnering excitement for arts at a local level.

 The original idea for presenting operas in this way came from the new incoming general manager of the Met, Peter Gelb in late 2006.
+Gelb brought in veteran TV director Gary Halvorson to oversee the series.
 Exhibiting the Met's performances in digital movie theaters is in line with other audience-expanding efforts by the Met such as radio broadcasts on Sirius Radio, iPod downloads, live streaming video on the Met website, and free opening night screenings in Times Square and at Lincoln Center.
 The Met is also sponsoring free HD broadcasts into selected New York City public schools.

 The simulcasts allow more people to experience the Met's performance offerings.
 This audience includes current opera fans unable to get to New York City to see the shows in person and potential opera fans looking for an easy, affordable method of checking out a new art form.

 Tom Galley, chief operations and technology officer of National CineMedia, describes the experience by saying:

 In the US, the series has also been broadcast in both high definition and regular TV as part of the Public Broadcasting Service's Great Performances series under the title Great Performances at the Met.
 In addition, selected performances can now be viewed online.